-St-Ouen (le Marché aux Puces de Saint-Ouen) is the largest flea market in the World and the best flea market in Paris!
+Le Marché aux Puces de Saint-Ouen, which is often abbreviated to be referred to as just St-Ouen is the largest flea market in the World and the best flea market in Paris!
 It consists of 14 markets; all carrying goods of varying time periods and styles, it is possible to find everything from dishes, to armchairs, to vintage clothing.

 Chic and vintage clothing is all the rage at the moment and recent increases in rent have forced many dealers to close their doors for the final time.
 Although bargains can be found, most items come at a price; dealers often know the true value of their stock.